Tuesday, 23 May 2023

 Amazon Studio’s “The Lord of the Rings: The Rings of Power”

 📜 *Quail (From Durin’s “Enough with the Quail sauce.
-Give me the meat and give It to be me raw.”)
+Give me the meat and give it to me raw.”)

 📜 Rat